rahulravindran0108/storm-dataset-explorer/README.md

 - Kept minimalistic work for the user.

 ### Redesigning based on the feedback
-Previous Application can be found here:
+Previous Application can be found here: [Previous Application](https://rahulravindran.shinyapps.io/assignment/)

 Following were the changes done to the visual elements: